jmsevillam/sshpc_challenge/README.md

 cuda Freedman.cu -o Freedman.out
 ./Freedman.out > data.dat
 python plots.py

 ```
+On data.dat is stored:

+    - an id, 1 for the first time and 2 for the second time of the ANOVA test.
+    - The $r^2$ value.
+    - the SSR value
+    - the SST value
+    - the F value
+So, the odd lines are for the complete matrix, and the even for the reduced one.

 The computation is done for the 8192 repetitions on average on 6 minutes on a Nvidia Tesla M60.